-COVID-19 would qualify as a serious health condition for FMLA purposes if the patient has been hospitalized or incapacitated for more than three days with continuing treatment by a health care provider.
+Leave taken by an employee for the purpose of avoiding exposure to COVID-19 would not be protected under the FMLA.
+However, COVID-19 would qualify as a serious health condition for FMLA purposes if the patient has been hospitalized or incapacitated for more than three days with continuing treatment by a health care provider.
 If an FMLA-qualifying employee is diagnosed with the virus, or if the employee is needed to care for a family member with the virus, the employer should designate the employee's leave as FMLA leave, and send the required notices to the employee.
 If medical certification of the illness is not immediately available, it is recommended that the designation be labeled "Conditional, pending receipt of medical certification," and revised later if appropriate.

-In addition, FMLA was amended in the Families First Coronavirus Response Act effective April 1, 2020.
+In addition, FMLA was amended in the Families First Coronavirus Response Act, which is effective April 1, 2020 to December 31, 2020.
 The Act created a new, temporary type of emergency FMLA leave intended to cover the sole instance of a parent staying at home to care for a son or daughter whose school or day care provider was closed due to the COVID-19 outbreak.
 After a two-week unpaid waiting period, an employee is entitled to two-thirds of regular pay for up to an additional 10 weeks, subject to some income caps.
 Employers can credit their federal tax obligations (income tax withholdings and Social security tax withholdings), dollar for dollar, to offset this cost.
 If the offset does not fully recover the amounts paid for sick pay and expanded FMLA, an employer can seek a prompt refund for any remaining deficit.
+Note that leave under the Families First Coronavirus Response Act changed in 2021.
+Please see Question 24 for a discussion of the legislation.